BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 ## Her Story

 Jean was born into the Gunnhildr Clan, a venerable knightly house in Mondstadt well known for their role in establishing and maintaining Mondstadt's freedom throughout the nation's history.
 She inherited the prideful blood from her mother, Frederica, who is known as the Alder Knight.
 Her father, on the other hand, Seamus Pegg, was a famed adventurer throughout the continent.
 When he came to Mondstadt, he dusted off his past self and started anew with the Church of Favonius, climbed the ranks within it and became known as the Cardinal of Daybreak, Seneschal of the Church of Favonius.
-The two lovers had two children, Jean and later on, Barbara.
+The two lovers had two children, Jean and, later on, Barbara.

 <span class="image fit"><img src="./JeanImages/GunnhildrClan.PNG" alt="Gunnhildr Clan"><span>

 _The Gunnhildr Clan's emblem.
-Gunnhildr is one among the three noble clans of Mondstadt, other two being the Ragnvindr Clan, and the Lawrence Clan_
+Gunnhildr is one among the three noble clans of Mondstadt, the other two being the Ragnvindr Clan and the Lawrence Clan_

 The two lovers eventually parted ways, with Jean following their mother and Barbara following their father.